Table of Contents

 Pros And Cons Of Traditional Education

 Many people continue to use the antiquated traditional schooling system, which is still widely used today.
-Students in conventional schooling are assembled at a certain location and time under a roof.
+Conventional schooling assembles students at a certain location and time under one roof.
 Teacher-driven instruction is the hallmark of traditional education.
 After class, the students can talk to the teacher to get their questions answered or they can debate them with their peers.
 The learner’s knowledge is contingent upon the instructor’s knowledge.
 Now let’s discuss the pros and cons of traditional education.

 Pros |